SomoneL/LinuxUserManagement/README.md

 # Using Linux to Automate User Management and Access Controls
 <h2>Description</h2>
 This guide provides a practical approach to managing users, groups, and directory permissions in Linux.
-It focuses on creating directory structures and user groups aligned with organizational teams like Development, Operations, and Analytics.
+It focuses on creating directory structures and user groups aligned with organizational teams like Engineering, Operations, and Analytics.
 Using tools such as chown and chmod, administrators can assign appropriate permissions, ensuring only authorized users have access.
-The guide includes examples of creating users (e.g., Jess Waller for Development, Blake Dorsey for Operations, and Joey Ewart for Analytics) and configuring permissions to restrict access strictly to their assigned directories, preventing unauthorized access.
+The guide includes examples of creating users and configuring permissions to restrict access strictly to their assigned directories, preventing unauthorized access.
 <br />
 <h2>Step 1: Download and Install VirtualBox and CentOS to add to your VM </h2>
 <ol>